-The Group is regarded as resident for tax purposes in Jersey and on the basis that the Group is neither a financial services Group nor a utility Group for the purposes of the Income Tax (Jersey) Law 1961, as amended; the Group is subject to income tax in Jersey at a rate of zero per cent.
+The Group is regarded as resident for tax purposes in Jersey and on neither the basis that the Group is a financial services Group nor a utility Group for the purposes of the Income Tax (Jersey) Law 1961, as amended; the Group is subject to income tax in Jersey at a rate of zero per cent.

-The operating subsidiaries are regarded as residents for the tax purposes in PRC and subject to national income tax rate at 25% (2014: 25%).
-The main operating subsidiary, ZKTY is entitled to a reduction in tax rate at 15% due to its high technology enterprise status.
-Accordingly, the tax rate used for the reconciliation below is the preferential rate of 15% (2014: 15%).
+The operating subsidiaries are regarded as resident for the tax purposes in PRC and subject to national income tax rate at 25% (2015: 25%).
+The main operating subsidiary, ZKTY is not entitled to a reduction in tax rate at 15% due to its high technology enterprise status during the year.
+Therefore, the tax rate used for the reconciliation below is changed to 25% (2015: 15%).

 Reconciliation at effective tax rate: